KSW-NewBalance/.github/profile/README.md

 # 👣 New Balance

-## Project Title : IoT Device and Platform for Gait Correction
+## 📌 Project Title : IoT Device and Platform for Monitoring Running Gait

 ## Group Members